MikeSpreitzer/tpr-example/README.md

 * Mostly changing import statements, but also a few bits of actual code had to change which imported package they refer to.

-* I also added logging before each panic, I was getting no info on panics.
+* I introduced an import and use of `glog`.

+* Added an explanation, and printing of request and response details, in the common case of panics --- which is the known (see client-go issue #95) delay between defining a new Kind of object and being able to use that Kind.

 * I also extended the function that pretty-prints an `Example` value.

 * I also slowed down the resync frequency in the informer.

-* I introduced an import and use of `glog`.